apache/apisix-website/website/blog/2021/09/28/WPS-usercase.md

 The main reason is that Apache APISIX does some Phase in OpenResty, such as initializing the init, init_worker, HTTP, and Upstream related phases.

-Corresponding to the Apache APISIX configuration, we found that these can be separated from the CLI and exist.
+Corresponding to the Apache APISIX configuration, we found that these can be migrated from the CLI smoothly.

 So for these reasons, we ended up doing the following smooth migration: